High School Course Descriptions

 English Literature & Economics, Arizona History & US Government

 The aim of the Senior Humanities course is to teach students the broad scope and impact of government and economics in developed and developing societies.
 Through the study of literature, historical documents, and supplemental materials, students will learn what types of government and economies exist.
 Students will also learn the impacts of influential figures and events that have helped shape American society.
 Through the use of their own writing, students will analyze current events and the world around them through rigorous and thorough research.
-Students will learn about logical fallacies, rhetorical devices, and persuasive techniques to create their senior analysis, which will serve as their major final essay in their high school career.
+Students will then write a full research project on a Humanities-related topic, and formally present it to their peers as part of their Senior project.
 Along with the aforementioned, students will be required to pass the Civics Exam, per Arizona law, in order to graduate.
 Students will be given the resources needed to complete and pass the exam.

 Academic Electives